gnowoel/gnowoel.github.io/_posts/2015-10-29-manipulating-files-with-a-gulp-plugin.md

 module.exports = gulpPrefixer;
 {% endhighlight %}

-A real Gulp plugin would consider both cases, and also other requirements such as error handling.
+A real Gulp plugin should handle both cases, and should also consider other requirements such as error handling.
 Refer to the [official documentation](https://github.com/gulpjs/gulp/blob/a2715207edb284b44921537e4d5901e2be1a482c/docs/writing-a-plugin/guidelines.md#what-does-a-good-plugin-look-like) for a compele code listing.